scarlson1/NodeStarter/README.md

 For the most part, I left the original code from Stephen's course commented out in the file, in case anyone wants to compare the original / debug my code.

-I'm not a great programmer.
-No school or work experience; just do it for fun.
-I made the minimal about of changes to get the repo functional enough to continue the course.
-I'm sure there are bugs and plenty of areas for improvement.

 There a file called dev.temp.js in the config folder that lists the environment varibles that will need to be added.